alexjlockwood/roll-off-club/docs/index.md

 ## Translations

 Thank you so much to those who volunteered their free time to translate this website to a different language!
-If you would like to provide your own translation, please contact us on the [**Roll Call Discord**][RollCallDiscord].
+If you would like to provide your own translation, please contact us.

 * [eunma](https://github.com/qutrits) a.k.a. 제임스 웹 우주 망원경 ([Korean pages](/ko))
 * [RainbowStays](https://twitter.com/RainbowStays) a.k.a. 彩虹 ([Simplified Chinese pages](/zh))